Make every summer BBQ complete with this Sweet Potato & Quinoa Salad!

 Because there's something about an injury that could keep a player out of his game for a year and there's something about avoiding a potentially terminal illness that you can't prevent that brings a new perspective.
 A perspective that reminds to enjoy life, be in the moment, and be grateful for the simple things, like a fresh healthy meal and a family to enjoy it with.

-- Naturally gluten-free
+- Naturally sweet

-How to make this gluten-free quinoa salad:
+How to make sweet potato quinoa salad: